Frank Robert Anderson

 tutorial jekyll rest reactjs frontpage

 I really like github pages.
 I built my blog on it, even though I host it myself.
-When friends and family ask for me to build them a site I will point them to github pages.
 Markdown is so easy, liquid is so easy.
 What isn’t easy is dynamic lists of content.
-A simple list of related content isn’t as easy.
-Sure there are ways, but I want to learn Reactjs –so I will build it with that.
+I want to learn Reactjs –so I will build a content listing with that.
 That will require a RESTful API for my content.

 The easy way

-To be clear I didn’t write this snippit –but only because someone else did.
+To be clear I didn’t write this snippet –but only because someone else did.
 And working code wins.

 ---